2021 Popular Education Facilitation Training

 - Recognize the distinction between traditional teaching and popular education

-- Define the application and value of popular education practices
+- Define the application and value of popular education principles and methodology

 - Develop and facilitate an “Art Code” about a relevant social or environmental issue